 - Babysit a friend’s kids for free to help her out.

 - Ask to speak to a manager at a restaurant or store – and give a giant compliment about the store and/or one of the employees.
 So often people only speak to a manager to complain, so going out of your way to compliment the store or employees is unexpected and awesome.

 Printable Random Acts of Christmas Kindness Calendar – 2018

-I’ve included the family-friendly printable calendar for 2018 below – just click on the image to access the PDF that you can download or print!
+I’ve included the family-friendly printable calendar for 2019 below – just click here to access the PDF that you can download or print!

 If you’d prefer to keep things more random, rather than scheduled, you can try:

 - Writing random acts of Christmas kindness on a piece of paper and placing them in a traditional advent calendar, so your child is surprised by the task each morning when they open it up.